Sunbird-Ed/sunbird-perf-tests/README.md

 ### 9. Learner service APIs being invoked Without KONG

+   * These were captured before optimizations were applied to the individual APIs.
+   * Each API is tested with 20,000 hashing
+   * Each API was invoked with out kong
+   * All times are in millisecond

 | _                          | 4 (2+2) containers  | _          | _              | _    |  6 (3+3) containers  | _          | _              | _    | 8(4+4) containers  | _          | _              | _    |
 |----------------------------|---------------------|------------|----------------|------|----------------------|------------|----------------|------|--------------------|------------|----------------|------|